 Cannery Hours

-The Gulf of Georgia Cannery is open most days from 10:00 am until 5:00 pm.
-It’s closed on statutory holidays between October and January (i.e., Thanksgiving Day, Remembrance Day, Christmas Day and New Year’s Day).
+The Gulf of Georgia Cannery is open every day from 10:00 am until 5:00 pm.
+It’s closed on statutory holidays between October and January (i.e. Thanksgiving Day, Remembrance Day, Christmas Day and New Year’s Day) and if there are special events and closures.

 Gulf Cannery Fish Displays